tbishaw-stat6250/course-questions-wiki/week-05/README.md

 - *Question* (aamiri2-stat6250): What are the differences between RETAIN and KEEP statements?
 - Question (aguenane−stat6250): Even though it looks redundant to have the same variables in both the RETAIN and KEEP statements, why is this necessary?
 - *Question* (ldai4-stat6250): How can we read a remote excel file in the SAS?
 * Question (ljiang11-stat6250): Why SAS reading data by each record imply it can deal with big data?
 Can it store arbitrarily large amount of data?
+* Question (ljiang11-stat6250): Does the values in retain statement need to be exact the same as the values in keep statements?

 [adv_recipe_for_creating_analytic_datasets Week 5 Recipe]
-* Question (ljiang11-stat6250): Does PROC SQL's SELECT has the similar function as RETAIN and KEEP statements in DATA STEP?
 - *Question* (jcanfield3-stat6250): What are some other uses of proc sql?
 - *Answer* (jcanfield3-stat6250): Proq Sql can be used to "retrieve and manipulate data that is stored in tables or views; create tables, views, and indexes on columns in tables; create SAS macro variables that contain values from rows in a query's result; add or modify the data values in a table’s columns or insert and delete rows.
 You can also modify the table itself by adding, modifying, or dropping columns; and send DBMS-specific SQL statements to a database management system (DBMS) and retrieve DBMS data".
 - *Question* (akrishnamurthy-stat6250): What is the function of PROC SQL statement?
 Can larger datasets be processed with PROC SQL ?